XcodeBoi/dynamic-webpage-testing/README.md

 - Work enviroment networks with proxies tend to block internet pages assoicated with games, and the backgrounds are retrived from
 TETR.IO
 Why did you move from redis to firestore?
 - Redis hosted on aws through heroku did not have persistant data across db crashes on its free tier.
 Firestore does.
-The code is also simplier for my use case, and is lower latency.
-I think. (just checked this 10 minutes later - it isnt lower latency considering heroku is hosted on aws too so like its actually instant on redis cause its reading from a local source but uh yeah)
+The code is also simplier for my use case.
+I'll write a cool blog post on an up coming part of my site

 I used some guides. heres one i remembered to save:
 - https://levelup.gitconnected.com/render-dynamic-content-in-nodejs-using-templates-a58cae681148